 There are hundreds of routes where you can get these amazing values, so Avios should certainly be on your mind when you’re planning an awards strategy.
 As we mentioned previously, they aren’t ideal for everyone in every situation, but many people can get a lot of value out of them if they are flexible.

 This concept can get complicated, especially if you don’t have much time to do a lot of in-depth research.
 If you want help planning a strategy, we offer our completely free travel rewards coaching program.
 You can sign up here if you’re interested.

 How Do You Determine Avios Cost and Availability of Awards?

-The most important thing to keep in mind is that these award redemptions are limited by the award space that American Airlines has available.
-You will not at all be penalized for using British Airways Avios as opposed to American Airlines miles, but you do need to be aware that these award seats are limited by AA so you have to plan well in advance.
+The most important thing to keep in mind is that these award redemptions are limited by the award space that American Airlines and US Airways have available.
+You will not at all be penalized for using British Airways Avios as opposed to American Airlines or US Airways miles, but you do need to be aware that these award seats are limited by AA so you have to plan well in advance.

 To determine the number of Avios necessary, I use this handy British Airways Avios Calculator at the official BA site.
 You just type in where you’re leaving from and where you are going to and it will calculate the one-way price in Avios miles.

 Another nice tool if the BA calculator is buggy is the Great Circle Mapper website.

 How Do You Book American Flights Using Avios?